Flashing in Building Construction

 b.
 Embedded or Internal or concealed flashing

 An embedded or concealed flashing are are mostly hidden and are made of metal or non-metal.
 For examples, used in the heads of windows or doors and window sills.
-When a building leaks, an embedded flashing redirests the water outside through drainage pipes or weep holes.
+When a building leaks, an embedded flashing redirects the water outside through drainage pipes or weep holes.

 In addition to the general categorise, flashing can vary based on the material and location they are used.
 This article broadly takes through the construction, features and types of flashing employed in building construction.